SNmcdarby1/Xascapade-Safari-tours/README.md

  * My google maps was not responsive , ![](https://downloads.intercomcdn.com/i/o/287481355/00fe74efb7f78a7c4754aff4/image.png).
 With 404 and uncoaught syntax error. where i was able to get intouch with the support team and we managed to fix the bug.
  * Email js was not responsive as well![](https://downloads.intercomcdn.com/i/o/287947159/50f3a6490df580d6a0e2c094/image.png).
 The support team help me find where the problem was and tried to fix it.
  * The footer in the place was not working.
 I noticed that some of the tags were not closed once i did that the footer was visible to the user.
- * I deleted the safari page.
+ * I deleted the safari and booking page.
+Reason being i wnted to merge the form group with the contact placeholder. this makes makes it easier for the user to select and fill in the details without moving frompage to page.